ThilinaPerera-DataAnalytics/ML_Projects_ChatBot_for_Infotech_College/ReadMe.md

 ```
 ![alt text](cover_image.png)

-A Retrieval-Augmented Generation (RAG) powered chatbot built for Infotech College
-, enabling students and visitors to ask questions about courses, admissions, campus life, and more.
+A Retrieval-Augmented Generation (RAG) powered chatbot built for Infotech College Website, enabling students and visitors to ask questions about courses, admissions, campus life, and more.

 This project showcases practical use of **Large Language Models (LLMs)**, **Vector Databases**, and **Retrieval-Augmented Generation** to build a domain-specific assistant.